Shorya-Dixit/TensorFlow_Lite_Pose_Estimation/README.md

 ## Project Overview
 This project focuses on optimizing a TensorFlow Lite (TFLite) pose estimation model for mobile inference.
 It includes model quantization, inference on real images, and visualization of detected body keypoints.

-The keypoints are mapped to body parts based on the COCO dataset format.
 This optimized model is lightweight and suitable for mobile devices with fast inference times.

 ---